-Assists departments and groups in bringing outstanding lecturers to campus; apportions funds and administers the budget approved for this purpose.
+Reviews proposals from departments and groups to bring outstanding lecturers to the university, and apportions funds approved for this purpose.
 The committee is comprised of one faculty member per college, plus one Library representative.

 |University Lecturers||College||Term Exp|

 |Dr. Michelle Lynn Toews||Applied Arts||2015||mt15|